Coronavirus: Berlin imposes strict night-time restrictions amid case spike | DW | 06.10.2020

 Germany's capital city introduced a new curfew for businesses and other tough restrictions on Tuesday, in a bid to curb an explosion of daily infections.

-Restaurants, bars, local shops and other businesses will have to shut during between 23:00 p.m. local time until 06:00 a.m., the Berlin senate announced, the city's governing body, reported local newspaper der Tagesspiegel.
+Restaurants, bars, local shops and other businesses will have to shut during between 23:00 p.m. local time until 06:00 a.m., the Berlin senate announced, the city's governing body.
+The restrictions come into effect on October 10 and will run until October 31.

 During the curfew-period, private gatherings of people will be limited to five for those living in separate households.
 Meeting up in parks during night time hours will also be banned.